sguox002/leetcode/leetcode-all.md

 ->>

 ### longest increasing sequence
+<<-1626	Best Team With No Conflicts    		36.7%	Medium
+conflict: younger player has higher score, not allowed. same age is not conflict.
+target: maximize the score with no conflict.
+- greedy: sort by score descending order, choose the higher score first
+- then use dp, if current age is smaller, then he can be added with no conflicts.
+- equivalent: longest increasing sequence problem LIS, also linear programming.
+->>

 <<-1671.
 Minimum Number of Removals to Make Mountain Array
 approach: check each index and get the LIS and then back from right to get the LIS.